preames/public-notes/recurrences.rst

 Shift Operators
 ---------------

-TBD - A bunch of work here on known bits, range info, and SCEV bits.
+TBD - A bunch of work here on known bits, range info, and SCEV, both inflight, landed, and planned.
+Needs written up.

 Bitwise Operators